MuhEid/PureHands-eCommerce/README.md

 4. add a picture at the end to show an offer
 7. replace the dropdown menu in the nav bar by one from material ui

-### login inputs
-1. get the data using useRef() varName.current.value
-2. submit the data to an api using useSatate.
-3. OR --> make that when the login button is clicked .. a isLoggedIn item is set in local storage to be "1". and is removed when logout is clicked and then reload

 ## Done Tasks